luissimas/zettelkasten/Notes/Resume.md

 - Getting better at stuff
 - Learn more about linguistics and philosophy

-This website is meant to be a place to share a few things, mostly through [my blog posts]({{< ref "/posts" >}} "Blog posts").
+This website is meant to be a place to share a few things, in the form of blog posts as well as notes.
 This page is mostly a resume of my professional experience and education.
 If you want to get in touch or discuss anything you can email me at <luissimas@protonmail.com>.

 # Professional experience